 If you’re sick of staring at blank walls in your living room, it’s time to add some character with a coat of paint.
-The living room is a versatile space, and as such, you can get creative when choosing a paint color, a mood, or a theme for the room.
-That said, this potency may make it difficult to settle on the perfect color (or colors) for your living room.
+The living room is a versatile space, and as such, you can get creative when choosing a paint colour, a mood, or a theme for the room.
+That said, this potency may make it difficult to settle on the perfect colour (or colours) for your living room.
 So how do you decide?
 Well, we’ve jotted down some tips that you can employ to make the most of your living room.
 And, of course, once you’re ready for that new coat of paint, you can count on Integrity Painting to paint the interior of your home — we offer residential and commercial painting services for folks throughout Winnipeg.
-Here are some considerations that you can weigh as you mull over color swatches for your living room:
+Here are some considerations that you can weigh as you mull over colour swatches for your living room:

 First thing’s first, think about how you use your space.
-If you spend time in your living room playing games with the family, you can opt for a warm, welcoming paint color.
+If you spend time in your living room playing games with the family, you can opt for a warm, welcoming paint colour.
 Or maybe your living room is the place where you unwind at the end of the day to watch a few episodes of your favorite soap opera — then darker walls would be ideal to keep reflection off of your TV screen.
 Do you entertain guests in your living room?
-Then exciting, vibrant colors can work to set the tone of the party.
-Consider how you spend your time in your living room, and pick a color or two that suit your activities and the mood that you want to experience.
+Then exciting, vibrant colours can work to set the tone of the party.
+Consider how you spend your time in your living room, and pick a colour or two that suit your activities and the mood that you want to experience.

-Light Colors Expand Your Space
+Light Colours Expand Your Space

-Dark Colors Make Your Space Cozier
+Dark Colours Make Your Space Cozier

 Furniture, Fixtures, and Other Furnishings